How Much Water Should a Dog Drink Per Day?

 We actually don’t know if dogs get headaches or not, though it’s definitely possible.
 Sometimes dogs experience symptoms of headaches like sensitivity to light and noise, wanting to avoid pats on the head, sluggishness, and extra napping...but without the ability to ask how they’re feeling, it’s hard to make a definitive call.

-Does Water Intake Have Anything to do with My Dog’s Poop?
+Does Water Intake Have Anything to do with My Dog’s Stool?

-We do know this one, of course!
 Water helps with digestion, especially when it comes to breaking down soluble fiber.
 Soluble fiber dissolves easily when there’s enough water, which results in well-formed, firm-but-moist stools that are easy to pass.
-If your dog’s stools are extremely dry and pebble-like or if he’s experiencing constipation, one reason could be because he’s dehydrated.
-(However, it’s also entirely possible that his food is extremely digestible, which is not something to worry about.
-For more info on factors influencing your dog’s poop, check out What’s Your Dog’s Poop Telling You?
-Part 1 and Part 2.)
+If your dog’s stools are extremely dry and pebble-like or if they are experiencing constipation, it could be due to dehydration.
+(However, it’s also entirely possible that their food is extremely digestible which is not something to worry about.)
+For more info on factors influencing your dog’s poop, check out our article on the topic.

 Water’s Role in a Complete & Balanced Diet

 Water is one of the six essential nutrients your dog needs to live happy and healthy.
-Get the other five with a personalized diet that’s 100% complete and balanced...then “just add water.”
+Get the other five essential nutrients with a personalized Just Right blend that’s 100% complete and balanced...then “just add water.”